kpreisser/MouseClickSimulator/README.md

 In the C# code, you have then also specify the alignment (which is needed when the current window aspect ratio is greater than 4:3).
 To determine this, resize your Toontown window to **increase the width** (or decrease the height).
 - If the element that your coordinates point to stays at the center of the window, specify `VerticalScaleAlignment.Center`, or omit this parameter.
-- Otherwise, if the element stays that the left hand side of the window, specify `VerticalScaleAlignment.Left`.
+- Otherwise, if the element stays at the left hand side of the window, specify `VerticalScaleAlignment.Left`.
-- Otherwise, if the element stays that the right hand side of the window, specify `VerticalScaleAlignment.Right`.
+- Otherwise, if the element stays at the right hand side of the window, specify `VerticalScaleAlignment.Right`.

 You can find an example for this in [issue #24](https://github.com/kpreisser/MouseClickSimulator/issues/24#issuecomment-306059882).